 Maiden horses are usually inexperienced newcomers to the sport, with owners who are keen to push them onto better things fast.
 Often if a horse hasn’t won a race within its first year or two then it will struggle to improve its horse racing rating, and therefore not be able to race at more prestigious meetings.

 So, what is A MAIDEN RACE?

-A maiden race is therefore a race featuring only maiden horses.
-Sounds simple, right?
+A maiden race is therefore a race featuring maiden horses only.
+That’s clear, right?
 Well, there are other conditions attached too, such as the age or sex of the horse.
 This means that maiden races are generally competitive and can deliver better racing betting odds for punters.